Grand Duke Dmitri Pavlovich of Russia: Interlude in England

 Marling and his family took Dmitri with them when they left Tehran for England at the end of 1918.
-During the long journey to England in a slow steamer, Grand Duke Dmitri fell ill with typhoid fever in Bombay and nearly died.
+During the long journey to England in a slow steamer, Pavlovich fell ill with typhoid fever in Bombay and nearly died.
 He had to recuperate in Cairo.
 In January 1919 he arrived in France via Egypt.
-He crossed the Mediterranean disembarked in Marseilles continuing by land to Paris.
-He had kept an apartment at the Hotel Georges V and in France, he learned of the tragic end of many of his Romanovs relatives.
+He crossed the Mediterranean, disembarked in Marseilles, continuing by land to Paris.
+He had kept an apartment at the Hotel Georges V, and in France, he learned of the tragic end of many of his Romanovs relatives.
 The Marlings took him to London where he was reunited with his maternal aunt Grand Duchess Maria Georgievna.
 She provided him with the money from the proceeds from the sale of his St Petersburg palace, which had gone through before the Bolsheviks seized power.
-Dmitri took a room at the Ritz and spent most of his time with his aunt.
-He went to Sussex and visited Natalia Brasova, his youthful crush.
-She was devastated by the loss of her husband, Grand Duke Michael Alexandrovich, and Dmitri quickly returned to his own life.
+Pavlovich took a room at the Ritz and spent most of his time with his aunt.

 Lady Marling went to see the King's assistant private secretary Lord Cromer to inform him of the grand duke's arrival.
-But George V was horrified at the development and Dmitri was quickly visited by a Foreign Office representative who asked him to leave Britain, suggesting him to go to Malta.
-He refused unless the order came directly from George V and the matter was dropped.
-His presence was an inconvenience to the British government that did not want to upset the new Bolshevik regime and the Tsar's regime had been seen in Britain as brutal and bloody.
+King George V was horrified; his presence was an inconvenience to the British government that did not want to upset the new Bolshevik regime.

-In London, Dmitri was finally reunited with his sister Grand Duchess Maria Pavlovna who had escaped Revolutioray Russia though Ukraine with her second husband Prince Putiatin.
-Dmitri moved with his sister and brother in law taking a house together in South Kensington.
-The Yusupovs had escaped Russia with the Dowager Tsaritsa and they too settled in London.
-Felix tried to renew their former friendship, but Dmitri avoided him, resenting Yusupov breaking off the oath of silence regarding the event of Rasputin's assassination.
+In London, Dmitri was finally reunited with his sister Grand Duchess Maria Pavlovna who had escaped Revolutionary Russia though Ukraine with her second husband, Prince Sergei Mikhailovich Putiatin.
+Dmitri moved with his sister and brother-in-law taking a house together in South Kensington.
+The Yusupovs had escaped Russia with the Dowager Empress, Maria Feodorovna, and they too settled in London.
+Pavlovich avoided Yusupov, resenting his breaking the silence regarding the details of Rasputin's assassination.
 Relations between Dmitri and Putiatin also soon soured.
 In spring 1920, Maria Pavlovna returned to Paris to meet with their stepmother, Princess Olga Paley, and their two half-sisters.
 She decided to stay in the French capital in order to be close to them.
 Unhappy in England, Dmitri followed his sister to Paris in the summer of 1920.